 Here are our top recommendations for this stage of the journey:

 - Stretchy Wrap: If your youngest is still a newborn, you can't go wrong with a super soft knit stretchy wrap to start.
 The gentle stretch is great for building confidence, too, if this is your first time wrapping!
 Our stretchy wraps are nicely weighted, high quality knit with the perfect amount of stretch.
-Tap here to see the collection (my favorites right now are Jasper and Turquoise!)
+Tap here to see the collection

 - Long woven wrap: This is a great option for single wearing or tandem wearing!
 A long woven wrap is a long piece of woven fabric safe for heavier babies or even 2 kids at once.
 We recommend starting with your base size for wrapping one baby.
 For most caregivers this is a size 6/M, with size 7/L being the second most popular.
 For wrapping 2 children, consider 2 wraps (1 base size and 1 base -2), or 1 wrap in your base +1 or base +2 size.
 The advantage of 2 wraps is that it's easier to unwrap the more active child when they are in their own carrier.
 It's also easier to tighten individually.
 The advantage of a single longer wrap is that you're just using 1 wrap, so it's less to keep track of when out and about.
 Long woven wraps can be used from birth until your little one no longer wants to be carried.
 Tap here for the collection.